|

 feet from gas cylinder to wire feeder or where a hose connects

-consists of a rotameter flowmeter (one with a flow indicator ball) and our Gas Saver
+consists of a rotameter flowmeter and our Gas Saver

 System (GSS.)
 This system will